poetry pf header

 and in the shop ...

-pamphlet -
+pamphlets -

-"the shape of every box",
+"the shape of every box"

 tall-lighthouse